1. Introducing analytics on Azure

 As businesses grow, they generate massive amounts of data every day.
-This data comes from different sources such as mobile phones, the Internet of Things (IoT) sensors, and various Software-as-a-Service (SAAS) products such as Customer Relationship Managers (CRMs).
+This data comes from different sources, such as mobile phones, the Internet of Things (IoT) sensors, and various Software as a Service (SaaS) products such as Customer Relationship Management (CRM) systems.
 Enterprises and businesses need to scale and modernize their data architecture and infrastructure in order to cope with the demand to stay competitive in their respective industries.

-Simply gathering data does not add value to your business; you need to derive insights from it and help your business grow using data analytics.
+Simply gathering data does not add value to your business; you need to derive insights from it and help your business grow using data analytics, or it will just be a data swamp.
 Azure is more than just a hub for gathering data; it is an invaluable resource for data analytics.
 Data analytics provides you with the ability to understand your business and customers better.
-By applying various data science concepts, such as machine learning, regression analysis, classification algorithms, and time series forecasting, you can test your hypotheses and make data-driven decisions for the future.
+By applying various data science concepts, such as ML, regression analysis, classification algorithms, and time series forecasting, you can test your hypotheses and make data-driven decisions for the future.
 However, one of the challenges that organizations continuously face is how to derive these analytical modeling capabilities quickly when processing billions of data rows.
 This is where having a modern data warehouse and data pipeline can help (more on this in the next sections).

-There are a number of ways by which data analytics can help your business thrive.
+There are a number of ways in which data analytics can help your business thrive.
 In the case of retail, if you understand your customers better, you will have a better idea of what products you should sell, where to sell them, when to sell them, and how to sell them.
-In the financial sector, data analytics is helping fight crimes by detecting fraudulent transactions and providing more informed risk assessments based on historical criminal intelligence.
+In the financial sector, data analytics is helping authorities fight crime by detecting fraudulent transactions and providing more informed risk assessments based on historical criminal intelligence.

-Organizations like Global Open Data for Agriculture and Nutrition (GODAN), which can be used farmers, ranchers, and consumers alike, contribute to this tireless data collection as well.
+Organizations such as Global Open Data for Agriculture and Nutrition (GODAN), which can be used by farmers, ranchers, and consumers alike, contribute to this tireless data collection as well.

 Furthermore (as with the advent of wearable technology), data analysis is contributing to pioneering advancements in the healthcare sector.
 Patient datasets are analyzed to identify patterns and early symptoms of diseases in order to divine better solutions to known problems.

-The term big data is often used to describe massive volumes of data that traditional tools cannot handle.
-It can be characterized with five Vs:
+The term "big data" is often used to describe massive volumes of data that traditional tools cannot handle.
+It can be characterized by the five Vs:

 - Volume: This indicates the volume of data that needs to be analyzed for big data analytics.
 We are now dealing with larger datasets than ever before.
 This has been made possible because of the availability of electronic products such as mobile devices and IoT sensors that have been widely adopted all over the globe for commercial purposes.